jimliddle/cleanurls-extension/README.md

 When active, it cleans affiliate and tracking parameters from URLs as you browse.
 It works by intercepting web requests and stripping common tracker query parameters like utm_source, affid, ref, etc.

-This is using declarativeNetRequest which is the the correct way to filter or redirect URLs
+This is using declarativeNetRequest which is the the correct way to filter or redirect URLs.

+You can add new affiliate trackers that you wish to remove in the rules json file.

 To install: